- People who want to be in a house before the spring.

 Asking price is a made-up number.
 A skilled listing (seller’s) agent will market a house at a price that encourages the highest number of qualified offers on the property.
 That’s their job.

 Some price the house at its true market value.
 In a competitive market, there may be enough competition for the offer price to go above that.

 Some price the house above what it is worth.
 In a competitive market, there may be enough competition for the offer price match or go above that.

 Some price the house well below what it is worth.
 In a competitive market, that brings in many unqualified buyers who will make offers above asking, but below the property’s value.
 That works in the seller’s favor, because the potential buyers with the highest offers hear that there are ten fifteen offers, then make higher offer for fear of losing to competition.

 The market shifted.
 After over a year of unrelenting bidding wars, there is buyer frustration and fatigue.
 As of August, many signed a lease for the next year and left the market.
 When the market shifts and demand goes down, seller’s agent strategies can go wrong.
 Then what happens?
 We looked for properties where the marketing plan didn’t work.
 That gave our buyers an advantage.

 Any property that stays on the market for two weeks loses momentum.
 It is a bit silly that after only two weeks, buyers think “what’s wrong with it?”
 But that is the nature of a prolonged hurry-up market.

 Most of the time, what’s wrong with it is its marketing.
 Either the listing sheet is unappealing, or the price is wrong, or there is something wrong with the place.
 Our success comes in finding the properties that are not bad properties and getting them at a fair price for our clients.
 This year, we found some.

 We expect this trend to hold through the winter.

-So, my friends who are still searching, be patient, keep your chin up and there’s a good chance that you’ll be rewarded.
+Winter buyers be patient and keep your chin up.
+There’s a good chance that you’ll be rewarded.